Smithsonite/SmitKub/README.md

 sudo apt install vault=1.11.2-1 -V

-this seems to work with the sample playbook below. running additonal apt updates and upgrades did not upgrade vault.
+this seems to work with the sample playbook below. running additional apt updates and upgrades did not upgrade vault.
 ```
 ---
 - name: apt lock testing